executablebooks/sphinx-tabs/README.md

 ![Tabs](/images/tabs.gif)

-Tabs are switched by clicking on the selected tab.
+The contents of each tab can be displayed by clicking on the tab that you wish to show.
+Clicking on the tab that is currently open will hide the tab's content, leaving only the tab set labels visible.

-Alternatively, the current tab can be focused using the Tab key, and left and right arrow keys can be used to navigate across a tabset.
-The Enter key can then be used to switch to the focused tab.
+Alternatively, tab sets can be focused using :kbd:`Tab`.
+The :kbd:`Left Arrow` and :kbd:`Right Arrow` keys can then be used to navigate across the tab set and :kbd:`Enter` can be used to select a tab.

-Re-selecting the current tab, either by clicking or pressing Enter when focused, will close the tab.

 ## Grouped Tabs